cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 extension of either `.cy.js`, `.cy.jsx`, `.cy.ts`, or `.cy.tsx`.
 However, you
 can change this behavior with a custom `specPattern` value.
-In the following example, we've configured Cypress to look for spec files with those same extensions, but only in the `components` folder or any of its subdirectories.
+In the following example, we've configured Cypress to look for spec files with those same extensions, but only in the `pages` and `components` folders or any of their subdirectories.

 While it's possible to mount components in the `pages` directory, generally you will want to be more granular with your component tests - full page tests are